 New England Thruway (I-95) Reconstruction Project - "Last Mile"

-Major components of the project include:
+Major components of the project included:

 - Replacement of Grace Church Street bridge